 Senior Systems Engineer at Airopath

 Telecommunications professional with a vast range of experience across the Structured Cabling, Fiber Optic, Wireless LAN, and Networking realms.

 The other day, I attended a boot camp and I happened to sit by Eddie Forero and he looked at me after I was discussing a couple of things with him and he says, “Why aren’t you presenting?”

-So my decisions based on this is for packet loss I went ahead and used ping to my WLAN Pi, a known endpoint that didn't have really anything else that was running on it so it could respond a lot better.
-And I decided to use a program called hrping that Windows uses to pipe that into a file so I could actually use the stats and relook at everything later for latency.
-I use ePerf again going to the WLAN Pi using Ekahau Pro throughput option for jitter same thing ePerf WLAN Pi to Ekahau Pro.
+So my decisions based on this is, for packet loss I went ahead and used ping to my WLAN Pi, a known endpoint that didn’t have really anything else that was running on it so it could respond a lot better.
+And I decided to use a program called hrPing that Windows uses to pipe that into a file so I could actually use the stats and relook at everything later.
+For latency, I use ePerf again going to the WLAN Pi using Ekahau Pro throughput option.
+For jitter, same thing ePerf WLAN Pi to Ekahau Pro.
 And the reason that I picked the continuous option is one I could gather the passive data, but two how often do we stand still and talk on phones anymore?
-We don't.
+We don’t.
 So we walk around all over the place.
-So I decided I'm going to go ahead and use continuous even though I know Blake told me in the advanced course not to use it.
-So anyway, so I've got my data.
+So I decided I’m going to go ahead and use continuous even though I know Blake told me in the advanced course not to use it.
+So anyway, so I’ve got my data.
 So now what?
-Well, Panos' blog told me basically all of the different things to go through and use to figure it out.
-And so basically this is a example of all of the different calculations that are being used if you want to understand kind of the thought processes behind it.
-I suggest you you look at his blog, but I'm being a good engineer and I just basically stole it from him.
+Well, Panos’ blog told me basically all of the different things to go through and use to figure it out.
+And so basically this is an example of all of the different calculations that are being used if you want to understand kind of the thought processes behind it.
+I suggest you look at his blog, but I’m being a good engineer and I just basically stole it from him.